sulu/sulu/UPGRADE.md

 ## Dev-develop

 ### Header-toolbar and tabs
 The header got a complete redesign, the breadcrumb, title and bottom-content are not available anymore.
-Also the event header.set-toolbar got removed.
+Also the event `header.set-toolbar` got removed.
 A sulu-header can still be initialized via the header property when a view-component gets started.

 #### Tabs
 The tabs can be configured with the 'url', 'data' and 'container' option.
 The 'option' fullControll' got removed.
 You can get the same effect by passing data with no 'component'-property.

 #### Toolbar
 The language-changer can be configured as it was.
-Template and parentTemplate in contrast are not supported anymore.
+'Template' and 'parentTemplate' in contrast are not supported anymore.
 Instead you pass an array of sulu-buttons.
 Moreover the format of the buttons itself changed: https://github.com/massiveart/husky/blob/f9b3abeb547553c9c031710f1f98d0288b08ca9c/UPGRADE.md

 #### Sulu-buttons
-Buttons for toolbars get specified in an aura-extension (sandbox.sulu.buttons and sandbox.sulu.buttons.dropdownItems).
+Buttons for toolbars get specified in an aura-extension (`sandbox.sulu.buttons` and `sandbox.sulu.buttons.dropdownItems`).
 Therfore each bundle can add their own buttons to the pool.
 The toolbar in the header fetches its buttons from this pool.

 #### List-toolbar
-The inHeader option got removed and is not supported anymore.
-Sulu.buttons are used internally and can be passed via the template which is recommended instead of using string templates.
+The 'inHeader' option got removed and is not supported anymore. `Sulu.buttons` are used internally and can be passed via the template which is recommended instead of using string templates.

 ### Listbuilder